bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:22 AM CT, February 20</p>
+<p class="updated_time"> Latest data: 12:35 AM CT, February 20</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 49°, which is 14° *colder* than yesterday.
-Tomorrow is expected to be 14° *colder* than today.
+Today's high is 50°, which is 13° *colder* than yesterday.
+Tomorrow is expected to be 15° *colder* than today.

 Currently:

 - 48°
-- Mostly Clear
+- Clear
-- 77% humidity
+- 68% humidity
-- 10 mph wind
+- 15 mph wind
-- 16% cloud cover
+- 6% cloud cover
 - 47 AQI 🟩
 - 0.01 inches of rain in the past 24 hours